 Set range 2 - 3 Rep range 6 - 8, always be sure to warm-up well with any shoulder based movements, be responsible and choose a safe weight for your lifting level.

 Your weight training to burn fat strength and endurance routine should be alternated from one week to the next.
 Meaning: the first week as shown you perform endurance training exercises.

-Even better if you can keep a training log or diary, at least for the first 3 - 6 months will give you a lot of great feedback, that you can go back and adjust for future achievements.
+If you can keep a training log or diary, at least for the first 3 - 6 months will give you a lot of great feedback, that you can go back and adjust for future achievements.

-Take the time to Compare and consider weight training to burn fat-like that of learning a new language.
+Take the time to Compare and consider using weight training to burn fat-like that of learning a new language.
 It takes practice and time.
 But...

 The better you get, the faster you get better!

 Turn your weight loss into a goal, it makes it a lot easier when you look at things in terms of achieving longer-term goals.